You thought fiction was weird? Think of all of the bizarre things we, as humans, have actually done!

 Fruit and Vegetables Underpaid migrant farm-workers in terrible conditions harvest these for your good health.

-Honey: Odorous secretions designed to attract the insects so that they will facilitate plant sex regurgitated by hordes of flying insects and used as edible foodstuffs.
+Honey: Odorous secretions designed to attract insects so that they will facilitate plant sex and produce edible foodstuffs.

 Yeast: Some are tiny critters that pee and belch in your food and then become part of your food; others cause human illnesses.